-So lets dig deep into the meat.
-Take two exactly similar candles.
-I mean exactly similar in total height, body height and wick heights.
-So does it mean that the direction of the main impulse leg or main price movement within the candle is the same in both the candles? or the main price direction is same as the direction of the candle body?
+Take two identical candles.
+I mean identical in every aspect – total candle height, candle-body height, and wick heights.
+Now does it mean that the direction of the main price movement within the candle is identical between both candles?
+Is the main price movement always in the same direction as the candle body?

 I know, the whole point of a candlestick chart is to filter the noise of the smaller periods.
-So why do you need to bother dissecting a candlestick to analyze price behavior of within the candle?
-The reason is the main price swing within the candle could be entirely opposing to that of the actual body.
-Still confused?
+So why bother to dissect a candlestick to analyze the price of the candle?
+After all, it’s all noise.
+The reason is simple.
+We need to find the direction of the impulsive moves within the candlestick.

 Isn’t this important information?

-Now then, how significant are these reverse candles as I call them?
-Well, as per my observation when these swing and candle type contradictions occur, its usually an indication of price exhaustion.
-This usually seems to happen at significant price levels, more often than not.
+Now then, how significant are these “reverse candles” as I call them?
+Contradictions between the candle direction (open to close) and the major impulse wave within the candle, is usually an indication of price exhaustion.
+This happens at significant price levels, more often.

-What is the most probable thing to happen at the open of the next candle?
-Continuation of the last swing at the close of the previous right.
-So the last price swing will continue at least for few pips.
-Although its naive to use this as a trading strategy on its own, this sure can improve our trade entries and grow confidence on our direction bias when entering trades.
+What is the most probable thing to happen at the opening of the next candle?
+Of course the continuation of the last swing.
+Although it’s not to be used as a trading strategy, it sure can improve trade entries and establish direction bias.